ByAUJay

 Proof: GTM metrics we track and commit to improve

-• MTTR for lot investigations: from days to <30 minutes via deterministic proofs.
+- MTTR for lot investigations: We're aiming to reduce the average time it takes to resolve issues from days to under 30 minutes by using deterministic proofs.

-• SOC2 control mappings closed: change management, logical access, key custodianship > 95% complete by week 8.
+Hey team!
+We’ve finished the SOC2 control mappings for change management, logical access, and key custodianship.
+We're shooting for over 95% completion by week 8.
+Let’s keep the momentum going!

 Commercial